 The New York State Retirement and Social Security Law governs obligations of employers and employees to contribute and provide benefits to employees.
 ERS issues a publicly available financial report that includes financial statements and required supplementary information.
-This report may be obtained by writing to the New York State and Local Retirement System at www.osc.state.ny.us/retire.
+This report may be obtained from the New York State and Local Retirement System at www.osc.state.ny.us/retire.

-No employee contribution is required for those hired prior to July 1976.
+No employee contribution is required for those employees who entered ERS prior to July 1976.
 ERS requires employee contributions of 3% of salary for the first 10 years of service for those employees who joined ERS from July 1976 through December 2009.
 Participants hired on or after January 1, 2010 through March 31, 2012 are required to contribute 3% of compensation throughout their active membership.
 Participants hired on or after April 1, 2012 are required to contribute a percentage ranging from 3% to 6% each year, based on their level of compensation.
 The Comptroller annually certifies the rates used, expressed as a percentage of the wages of participants, to compute the contributions required to be made by the Authority to the pension accumulation fund.
 The required contributions and rates over the past three years were:

-Aı mounts Rates
+A mounts Rates

+2014 \$ 68,710 16.9%-21.0%

-2013 \$ 53,237 10.1% - 18.6%
+2013 53,237 10.1%-18.6%

 2012 47,692 15.8%

-2011 37,579 11.3%